 Many governments and academics have endorsed this idea.
 With national governments, the denial is usually through inaction.
 Where’s an Asimov robot when you need one?
 The governments probably won’t say it didn’t happen, they will just resist all requests to acknowledge it.
 Denialists in academia, meanwhile, hold a stronger position.

 Governments are reluctant to acknowledge the genocide because of Turkey’s position in the world, both literally and figuratively.
 Istanbul is the only city that occupies two continents and this is symbolic of Turkey’s not-quite-east, not-quite-west status that gives it an advantageous middle ground from which to operate.
 It sits between two vastly different regions and cultures, as one can drive from Bulgaria to Syria and hit only Turkey in between.
 It may be the only nation that maintains friendly ties with both Israel and Iran.
-Evidence for the Armenian genocide is as strong as is proof for the ones perpetrated in Rwanda, Cambodia, and Bosnia, those other countries lack Turkey’s diplomatic power standing.
+Evidence for the Armenian genocide is as strong as is proof for the ones perpetrated in Rwanda, Cambodia, and Bosnia, but those other countries lack Turkey’s diplomatic power standing.

 The U.S. is one of more than 150 countries that has refused to acknowledge the genocide.
 Even Israel, founded largely because of the Holocaust, has remained silent.
 This has sparked a conspiracy theory that Armenian genocide denial is fueled by Jews so the Holocaust will remain the sole focus of genocide studies and remembrances.
 An even smaller competing claim is that the denial is an Islamic invention, an assertion that ignores that Syria and Lebanon have recognized it.

-Ironically, Armenian genocide denial IS a conspiracy that would normally cause theorists to drool on their keyboards.
+Ironically, Armenian genocide denial IS a conspiracy that should cause theorists to drool on their keyboards.
 It involves powerful governments and universities working in concert do hide an atrocity and even attempting to punish those who dare expose it.
 But the truth is too widely known to excite conspiracy theorists, who prefer to operate outside the mainstream, so they instead dream up Israeli and Islamic angles.